 Copy this file to your Bootable USB:

-Now you will have to Boot from your Bootable USB and Clean Install Windows 10 see my Installation of Windows 10 RS2 Build 15063/Version 1703 for a UEFI BIOS guide.
+Now you will have to Boot from your Bootable USB and Clean Install Windows 10 see my Windows OEM FAQs and Downloads for full instructions.

 During installation select I Don’t Have a Product Key: